-The facility includes a 125-foot x 250-foot ring (31,250 sq. ft) with a prescription earthen floor, 2000 square feet of classroom space, office space, bleacher seating for 450, limited temporary animal holding pens, and a kitchen/concession area.
+The facility includes a 125-by-250-foot ring with a prescription earthen floor, classroom space, office space, bleacher seating for 450, animal holding pens, and a kitchen/concession area.

 The Alphin-Stuart Livestock Teaching Arena is named for benefactors Col. and Mrs. Horace E. Alphin and the late Patricia Bonsall Stuart.

 Colonel Horace E. Alphin (DASC '34) is a native of Botetourt County and enjoyed several successful careers.
 After receiving a commission in the Army reserve and a bachelor's degree in dairy husbandry from Virginia Tech, he earned a master's degree in dairy bacteriology from Tech and spent five years as a North Carolina Extension agent.
 In 1941, he was called to active duty and began a long, distinguished military career in personnel services.
 Alphin retired as a full colonel in 1967 and began another career in personnel administration with the Columbia Hospital for Women in Washington, D.C., until his second retirement in 1979.
 He became a successful land developer in Northern Virginia.

 Mrs. Stuart and her husband, Herb, were Arabian horse breeders from Afton, VA.
 When she was 14, Mrs. Stuart began a lifelong career of showing and judging horses.
 Her husband was a founding director of the Virginia Horse Council, and she served as secretary and president of the council.
 In 1991, she was named the council's "Horsewoman of the Year."